2026 LIV Golf League

-The 2026 LIV Golf League will be the fifth season of LIV Golf.
-The season will consist of 72-hole tournaments, featuring 54 players and no cut, with a team championship event at the season end.
+The 2026 LIV Golf League was the fifth season of LIV Golf.
+The season consisted of 72-hole tournaments, featuring 57 players and no cut, with a team championship event at the season end.

 Format changes

-Tournaments in the 2026 season will be contested over 72 holes, extended from 54 holes previously.
+Tournaments in the 2026 season were contested over 72 holes, extended from 54 holes previously.

+Team changes

+Stinger GC was rebranded as Southern Guards GC and Iron Heads GC as Korean Golf Club ahead of the season.
+Smash GC was renamed OKGC ahead of LIV Golf Virginia.

 Player movements

-From the end of the 2025 season until the beginning of the 2026 season there may be numerous changes to team rosters.
+From the end of the 2025 season until the beginning of the 2026 season there were numerous changes to team rosters.

+Departures

+The following players (full-time only) were no longer with LIV Golf after the conclusion of the 2025 season: